Stay At Home Educator

 • For more sensory input, hide the snowball cards in a shallow bin of rice or fake snow for your preschooler to dig through as they look for correct pictures.

-More Hands-on Alphabet Activities
+More Penguin Alphabet Activities

 Get Your Free Penguin Find & Cover Alphabet Mats Here